Rabcor/Wizardry-8-Portrait-Swapper/README.md

 - MHUMM4 is broken
   - because it uses offsets instead of transparency to position the anim data, currently no plans to fix it.
 - Importing small portraits for RPCs is broken
   - Fixed in source, but still broken in release.
+(Functionally it doesn't matter because you never see these images in game)
 - Drag & Drop can be wonky on wayland
   - Wayland is broken, who could have guessed?
 Just use the change portrait filedialog instead if you've got problems, this kind of scenario is what it's there for.